 Restraint when shooting woodcock makes sense even in areas where there are no local breeders, because we know from our satellite tracking and annual ringing of woodcock that the majority of migrant woodcock are extremely faithful to the same wintering site year on year.
 Overshooting will therefore break the migratory link with your shoot and is likely to lead to fewer woodcock being seen in future.

 We are currently conducting research to better understand the effect of cold weather on woodcock.
 However, every effort should be made to reduce additional mortality when woodcock are at higher risk of starvation and predation during cold spells.
 We are aware that most shoots stop shooting woodcock before a statutory cold weather suspension comes into force after 13 days.
-Our current advice is that woodcock shooting should stop after seven days with daily temperatures below 0°C or with the onset of lying snow and that birds should be given a chance to recover for at least a week following such weather.
+Our current advice is that woodcock shooting should stop with the onset of lying snow or after seven days with daily temperatures below 0°C, and that birds should be given a chance to recover for at least a week following such weather.

 1 Woodcock have historically never bred regularly in Cornwall, Pembrokeshire or the Outer Hebrides and hence, in mild weather, shooting should only affect migrants.
 Devon, Somerset, Carmarthenshire, Ceredigion and Anglesey have supported only very low and localised numbers of breeding woodcock in the last 50 years and the risk of shooting to residents in these counties is currently low.
 Very few woodcock currently breed in Galway and Mayo, but the species bred far more widely in these counties until 20-30 years ago.